 When will I wake up from this nightmare?

-Little did I realize in March that we would end 2020 still masked and isolated from those we love.
-Many have lost more than time and favorite activities.
-In the US, Over 300,000 to date lost their lives.
+When the Covid-19 pandemic began in March 0f 2020, little did I realize that we would end that year still masked and isolated from those we love.
+Many lost more than time and favorite activities.
+The death toll in the US and across the world hit staggering numbers.

 I feel like healing is coming.
 I hope this marks the beginning of the end of a very painful time in our history. — Sandra Lindsay, nurse, after receiving the new Covid-19 vaccine

 I look out into my community and within my family and wonder what we will carry with us into the future.
 What have we lost?
 Did we learn anything along the way?
 Will we choose to hold onto a past that no longer exists?